-Cu-Mn and Cu-Mn-Ce oxide/mesoporous silica samples were fabricated through silicate-exfoliation method and their physicochemical properties and NO/Hg0 removal effectiveness were investigated.
-Silicate-exfoliation method was shown to induce structural reformation, leading to the large specific surface area and uniform dispersion of metal oxides on the silicate surface.
-The valence transition between Cu2+ and Mn3+ in Cu-Mn silica contributed to the single reduction peaks presented in the H2-temperature programmed reduction profiles and high Mn4+/Mn and Cu+/Cu ratios observed by the XPS examinations.
-The labile valence states may lead to the inhibition of NO removal for Cu-Mn samples.
-In contrast, Ce modification promoted NO removal efficiency in the presence of SO2 due to the increase of Brønsted acid sites.
-In Hg0 removal tests, adsorption was shown to be the primary removal mechanism for the tested Cu-Mn and Cu-Mn-Ce silica samples.
-Cu2Mn8 had the greatest Hg removal performance, suggesting that the effect of Ce modification on enhancing Hg0 adsorption was less significant when Mn was present in a great content.
-The adsorbed HCl was found to be the key gas component responsible for Hg0 oxidation and the subsequent adsorption.
-Additionally, the competitive adsorption between the possible formed HgCl2 and SO2 did not show to inhibit the Hg0 oxidation by Cu-Mn silica, but the oxidized Hg is less adsorptive by the sample with the presence of SO2.
+Cu-Mn and Cu-Mn-Ce oxide-incorporated mesoporous silica was formed by hydrothermally exfoliating silicate, and the physicochemical properties and NO/Hg0 removal efficiency were investigated.
+The exfoliation induced structural reformation, resulting in a large specific surface area and the uniform dispersion of metal oxides on the surface.
+The transfer of valences between Cu2+ and Mn3+ in the Cu-Mn silica contributed to the single reduction peak displayed in the H2 temperature-programmed reduction profiles and the high Mn4+/Mn and Cu+/Cu ratios observed via X-ray photoelectron spectroscopy (XPS).
+The high oxygen lability of the Cu-Mn silica may have inhibited its ability to remove NO. By contrast, when SO2 was present, incorporating Ce enhanced the NO removal efficiency due to the increased number of Brønsted acid sites.
+Hg0 removal tests indicated that adsorption was the primary removal mechanism for both the Cu-Mn and the Cu-Mn-Ce silica samples.
+Cu2Mn8 exhibited the highest Hg removal efficiency, suggesting that Ce’s enhancing effect on Hg0 adsorption was diminished when a large amount of Mn was present.
+Of the gaseous components, the adsorbed HCl was mainly responsible for the oxidation and subsequent adsorption of Hg0.
+Furthermore, with the addition of SO2, the competitive adsorption of SO2 and the resulting HgCl2 did not decrease the Cu-Mn silica’s efficiency in oxidizing Hg0, but the oxidized Hg was less adsorptive.